-Regular upkeep and winter

-- Flooding, winter weather, lack of lighting and signage, and poor trail conditions all negatively impact recreational walking and biking, yet people engaged most often cited parks and river-adjacent areas as being desired destinations and routes for improvement with immense potential to provide a regionally significant amenity. - River crossings remain challenging, especially where existing bridges and facilities do not provide enough passing room for bicyclists and pedestrians either on-street or behind the curb. - More education is needed around the rules of the road, especially for people driving aggressively around people walking and biking and/ or parking in such a way to block sidewalks, accessibility ramps and curb cuts, and trailhead access points.
-Educational campaigns for cyclists, particularly e-bike users,

-- and pedestrians, particularly people walking dogs, may be needed to ease relations between active transportation users sharing paths.
+- Regular upkeep and winter maintenance of facilities remain a challenge from the perception of engaged participants, although there is potential for streamlining snow removal policies and treatments coordinated at the regional level to reduce confusion of users traveling between municipalities and neighborhoods. - Flooding, winter weather, lack of lighting and signage, and poor trail conditions all negatively impact recreational walking and biking, yet people engaged most often cited parks and river-adjacent areas as being desired destinations and routes for improvement with immense potential to provide a regionally significant amenity. - River crossings remain challenging, especially where existing bridges and facilities do not provide enough passing room for bicyclists and pedestrians either on-street or behind the curb. - More education is needed around the rules of the road, especially for people driving aggressively around people walking and biking and/ or parking in such a way to block sidewalks, accessibility ramps and curb cuts, and trailhead access points.
+Educational campaigns for cyclists, particularly e-bike users, and pedestrians, particularly people walking dogs, may be needed to ease relations between active transportation users sharing paths.

-- Reviving resources such as

-Community Bike Workshop and

-coordinated partnerships with

-university students groups and/

-or Black, Indigenous, and People

-of Color (BIPOC) organizations are

-desired to increase education and

-encourage more people to walk

-and bike.

-- The Fargo-Moorhead area has pent up demand for walking and biking as suggested by survey responses and open-ended comments supplied by participants across all passive and active engagement platforms.
+- Reviving resources such as Community Bike Workshop and coordinated partnerships with university students groups and/ or Black, Indigenous, and People of Color (BIPOC) organizations are desired to increase education and encourage more people to walk and bike. - The Fargo-Moorhead area has pent up demand for walking and biking as suggested by survey responses and open-ended comments supplied by participants across all passive and active engagement platforms.